-Thurston County is working on a policy to allow a small, separate living unit on the same lot as a single-family home in rural, unincorporated parts of the County.
-Design standards for these accessory dwelling units (ADUs) are being explored as part of the County's Comprehensive Plan Update.
+Thurston County is considering an amendment to code language to allow a small, separate living unit on the same lot as a single-family home in rural, unincorporated parts of the County.
+Design standards for these accessory dwelling units (ADUs) are being explored as part of the Development Code Docket.

 Thurston County currently does not allow ADUs in the rural county.
 However, ADUs are allowed within the urban growth areas (UGAs) of Olympia, Lacey and Tumwater.
 ADUs are also allowed in certain zones of the Grand Mound UGA.